NoHaxxJustLags/manim-template/README.md

-# manim-template
+# Manim Template

-Easy 'Manim' template for GitHub Codespaces
+## Quick Start

+## Structure Overview
+This template follows a clear and ordered structure for the source files.